EkBass/SystemMessageManager/README.md

-Description is written by ChatGPT because it has much better English skills than i have :)
+Description is translated by ChatGPT because it has much better English skills than i have :)

 ### **SystemMessageManager: Overview**